kathrinmzl/LoanGuard/README.md

 - A **loan** is an amount of money borrowed that is expected to be paid back with interest.
 - A **default** occurs when a borrower fails to make scheduled loan payments or meet the agreed repayment terms.
 - A **defaulted borrower** is a borrower who has failed to repay their loan as agreed and is classified as being in default.
-- A **non-default** refers to a borrower who repays their loan successfully or continues to make payments on time.

 ## Business Requirements